marcelosz/Docker-MISP/README.md

 - Built-in misp-modules component
 - Built-in persistent volumes configuration

-The main Dockerfile is already integrated to Docker Hub, so you can download images directly from [there](https://hub.docker.com/repository/docker/marcelosz/misp).
+The main Dockerfile is already integrated to Docker Hub, so you can download images directly from [there](https://hub.docker.com/repository/docker/marcelosz/misp), simply using **marcelosz/misp:latest** for example.

 # Using Docker-MISP
 ### Deploying a new MISP instance